 The President is responsible for determining how and when the performance of employees will be evaluated at the College.
-The Chancellor is responsible for determining how and when the performance of employees will be evaluated in the NSCS Office.

 The purpose of performance evaluations is to promote high levels of achievement; measure, maintain and improve performance; and, provide opportunities for discussion and planning of goals and objectives.
 Employees will be allowed to participate in the evaluation process and shall be informed of the criteria used to evaluate performance.